This post may contain affiliate links. Read our disclosure policy here.

 What are Street Tacos?

-Unlike the standard American taco, which comes in a crunchy shell with ground beef, street tacos are served in small corn tortillas filled with seasoned and grilled smoked chicken, pork, or carne asada; then they’re topped with lime and a sprinkle of cheese.
+Unlike the standard American taco, which comes in a crispy taco shell with ground beef, street tacos are filled with seasoned and grilled smoked chicken, pork, or carne asada, and served in smaller tortillas made of corn and often handmade.
+Smaller portions and more servings…. more tacos = more happiness.

 Authentic Mexican Street Taco Recipe